alkaloge/AZh/README.md

 ```
 combineTool.py -M Impacts -d ${CMSSW_BASE}/src/AZh/combine/datacards/Run2/300/ws.root -m 300 --redefineSignalPOIs r_ggA --setParameters r_ggA=1,r_bbA=0 --setParameterRanges r_ggA=-10,10:r_bbA=-10,10 --robustFit 1 --cminDefaultMinimizerTolerance 0.05 --X-rtd MINIMIZER_analytic --X-rtd FITTER_NEW_CROSSING_ALGO --cminDefaultMinimizerStrategy 1 -t -1 --doInitialFit
 ```
 The combine utility takes as an input combined Run 2 workspace created for mA=300 GeV and performs fit and likelihood scan of r_ggA (rate of ggA is define as POI with argument `--redefineSignalPOIs r_ggA`) using Asimov dataset (flags `-t -1`) built for signal+background model with r_ggA set to 1 and r_bbA set to 0 (`--setParameters r_ggA=1,r_bbA=0`).
-When running fit on data, one should drop flags `-t -1`.
+To perform fit on data remove flags `-t -1`.
 After the first step, the likelihood scan of all nuisance parameters is performed:
 ```
 combineTool.py -M Impacts -d ${CMSSW_BASE}/src/AZh/combine/datacards/Run2/300/ws.root -m 300 --redefineSignalPOIs r_ggA --setParameters r_ggA=1,r_bbA=0 --setParameterRanges r_ggA=-10,10:r_bbA=-10,10 --robustFit 1 --cminDefaultMinimizerTolerance 0.05 --X-rtd MINIMIZER_analytic --X-rtd FITTER_NEW_CROSSING_ALGO --cminDefaultMinimizerStrategy 1 -t -1 --job-mode condor --sub-opts='+JobFlavour = "workday"' --merge 4 --doFits
 ```
+Again, to perform scans on data one has to remove flags `-t -1`.

 Since this procedure is time consuming, the task of running likelihood scan for all parameters is parallelised by submitting jobs to batch system (`--job-mode condor --sub-opts='+JobFlavour = "workday"'`).
 In the example above each job will perform scan of 4 nuisances parameters (`--merge 4`).
 Once all jobs are finished, results are collected into json file and summary plot with diagnostis of nuisance parameters (impacts on signal strength r_ggA, postfit values and uncertainties) is create:
 ```
 combineTool.py -M Impacts -d ${CMSSW_BASE}/src/AZh/combine/datacards/Run2/300/ws.root --redefineSignalPOIs r_ggA -m 300 -o impacts.json